Limacidae

 Limacidae, also known by their common name the keelback slugs, are a taxonomic family of medium-sized to very large, air-breathing land slugs, terrestrial pulmonate gastropod molluscs in the superfamily Limacoidea.

 Distribution

-The distribution of the family Limacidae is the western Palearctic.
+The natural distribution of the family Limacidae is the Western Palaearctic and into adjacent parts of Asia, but species such as Limacus flavus, Limax maximus and Ambigolimax valentianus have been introduced almost worldwide in temperate regions.
 There are 28 species of Limacidae in Russia and adjacent countries.

 Cytology

 In this family, the number of haploid chromosomes lies between 21 and 25 and also lies between 31 and 35 (according to the values in this table).

-Taxonomy

-2002 taxonomy

-Zhiltsov & Schileyko (2002) elevated the subfamily Bielziinae to family level, Bielziidae, based on the morphology of the reproductive system of Bielzia coerulans.

-2005 taxonomy

-The following two subfamilies were recognized in the taxonomy of Bouchet & Rocroi (2005):